Chrispresso/PyGenoCar/README.md

 1. numpy
 2. pyqt5
 3. dill

+# Command Line Arguments
+Most of the stuff you are going to want to change is done in settings.
+The reason for this is there are just so many parameters, and having everything be modifiable through the command line would be overwhelming.
+There are however some things you may want to use the command line for:<br>

+`-h`: Basic help message.<br>
+`--save-best <location>`: You can specify a `/path/to/save` the best car from each generation to.
+Make sure that folder is empty or at least does not contain previous generation cars, otherwise they are at risk of being overwritten and the program won't allow that.<br>
+`--save-pop <location>`: If you want, you can specify a `/path/to/save` the entire population after each generation.
+Not really advised, but if you want to, it's here.<br>
+`--save-pop-on-close <location>`: `/path/to/save` the population when the program exits.<br>
+`--replay-from-folder <location>`: Can be used to replay individuals from a folder you saved to.
+Currently only supports playing one car at a time.
+Useful for seeing how best individuals are changing over the generations.

 # Controls<br>
 It might seem weird to have controls for a Genetic Algorithm, but the controls are for being able to move the camera around to get a better idea of the environment.
 Below are the current supported controls and their functions:<br>